oemer95/oemer95.github.io/_pages/about.md

 Hi there!

-My name is Ömer and I study in the field of distributed AI and Multi-agent systems for Mobility on Demand services.
+My name is Ömer and I study the field of distributed AI and Multi-agent systems for Mobility on Demand services.